 When schools, families and community groups work together to support learning, children tend to do better in school, stay in school longer, and like school more.
-Research on parent involvement over the past decade, regardless of family income or background, shows that students with involved parents are more likely to: Earn higher grades and test scores, enroll in higher-level programs, be promoted, attend school regularly, have better social skills, show improved behavior, and graduate and go on to postsecondary education (Rutherford et al., 1997).
-We are therefore proposing a number of strategies to engage families, parents, community leaders, school districts and state departments to form county-wide councils for young children.
+Research on parent involvement over the past decade, regardless of family income or background, shows that students with involved parents are more likely to: earn higher grades and test scores, enroll in higher-level programs, be promoted, attend school regularly, have better social skills, show improved behavior, and graduate and go on to postsecondary education (Rutherford et al., 1997).
+We are, therefore, proposing a number of strategies to engage families, parents, community leaders, school districts and state departments to form county-wide councils for young children.
 These councils will help us reach our ultimate goal of ensuring our children are ready for school and will sustain development and learning gains.

 Overall Goals:

-The Coordinated and Targeted Outreach Committee, in collaboration with the other committees of the NJ Council for Young Children seeks to identify and improve services for infants, young children, and families by coordinating outreach efforts across state agencies, school districts and community and faith based organizations.
+The Coordinated and Targeted Outreach Committee, in collaboration with the other committees of the NJ Council for Young Children, seeks to identify and improve services for infants, young children, and families by coordinating outreach efforts across state agencies, school districts and community and faith based organizations.
 This group is also charged with finding ways to more meaningfully engage families in decision making roles around their children’s education and care.
 The NJ Council for Young Children is expected to develop recommendations for increasing overall participation and engagement of children and families in existing federal, state, and local early care and education programs, with particular attention to children and families in underrepresented and special populations.
 The Committee identified the following goals:

 Identify and evaluate outreach strategies for underserved infants and young children